MahedAb/Multilayer_Codes_For_Deletions/README.md

-# Multilayer_Codes_For_Deletions
-Here you can find simulation files for this paper: https://arxiv.org/abs/1705.06670
+Here you can find M-files related to the code which is suggested in this paper: https://arxiv.org/abs/1705.06670 You need to execute main.m where at the begining of the code you can choose the parameter of the deletion code.
+Namely, number of deletions, block length, chunk length and mnumber of chunk-strings.
+You need communication toolbox license.